Lemons, Lavender, & Laundry

 • Crowbar (If removing panels)

-How to Update A Tub Surround with Barnwood
+How to Update A Tub Surround

 Let’s take a look at where this project started.
 This was our tub.
 It screams 90’s bathroom, doesn’t it?!

 The first step will really depend on your current tub surround.
 Because ours consisted of oak paneling, we started by removing the panels with a crowbar.
-This allowed us to nail our barnwood directly to the frame of the tub.
+This allowed us to nail the barnwood directly to the frame of the tub.

 Removing oak paneling from tub surround

 Next, measure the side(s) of the tub and cut your barnwood strips to length.
 For reference, we cut our barnwood into 2 1/2 inch strips first (using a table saw) and then cut to the correct length with a miter saw.
-We also have an angle in our tub, so it required measuring each side and cutting each piece of wood to match the angle.
+We also have an angle in our tub surround, so it required measuring each side and cutting each piece of wood to match the angle.
 When I asked my husband how he figured out the correct angle, he said he simply held the wood up to the tub and used a pencil to draw the angle, then cut each slat to match the angle.
 (Not sure how helpful that is, but that’s what I got 🙂 ).

 The last step was to darken the cut edge.
 Because we used true barnwood (off my husband’s grandma’s barn), it was old and weathered.
 When the cut was made on the top piece, the wood was lighter and “newer” looking.
 This was easily remedied with a coat of dark wax applied to the cut edge.